microsoft/PSDocs/docs/keywords/PSDocs/en-US/about_PSDocs_Keywords.md

 |Windows|True|
 ```

 Generates a new `Table.md` document containing a table populated with a row for each item.
-Only the properties Name and PSIsContainer are added as columns.
+Only the properties Name and IsContainer are added as columns.
+A property expression is used on the `PSIsContainer` property to render the column as `IsContainer`.

 ### Metadata